XanderBert/xanderbert.github.io/_posts/UnrealEngine/2025-05-16-CreatingCustomTracksForTheSequencer.md

 layout: post
 ---

-# Prenote
 I assume you have basic knowledge about creating plugins in Unreal Engine and how Modules work.

-I have kept all code in header files to be more consie
+I have kept all code in header files to be more consise

 # Why?